Librum-Reader/Librum/README.md

 # Librum

-Librum is a simple to use, crossplattform, state-saving bookreader with a lot of functionalities.
+Librum is a simple to use, cross-plattform, state-saving bookreader with a lot of functionalities.
 Some of the functionalities include:
 - High appearance customization
 - A free in app book store
 - Book state syncing across devices